Visual enhancement and 3D representation for underwater scenes: a review: Underwater Visual Enhancement

 \subsubsection{Diffusion Model-based Methods}

 Diffusion models are among the most effective generative AI techniques, having demonstrated their ability to create realistic, high-resolution images and videos \citep{Anantrasirichai2025AI}.
 These techniques have also gained traction in underwater enhancement.
 The Denoising Diffusion Probabilistic Model (DDPM) was utilized in \citep{LU2023103926, Lu:speed:2024}, which required training on paired datasets.
 This method has been adapted to a patch-based approach \citep{Xia:patch:2025} to better capture local information and achieve higher resolution.
 Alternatively, UIEDP \citep{DU2025125271} utilizes a pre-trained diffusion model to circumvent the scarcity of paired underwater datasets.
-This method integrates natural image priors—where the clean air images feature balanced color distributions and rich structural details—with any existing Underwater Image Enhancement (UIE) algorithm to enhance performance.
+This method integrates natural image priors where clean in-air images provide balanced color distributions and rich structural details, which can be transferred into underwater restoration priors.
 Similarly, BDMUIE \citep{CHEN2025129274} uses prior information from clean air images in Bayesian diffusion models, effectively merging top-down (prior) and bottom-up (data-driven) information distributions.

+{ These models are attractive when degradation is severe because strong generative priors can recover missing contrast and plausible colour statistics.
+However, this same flexibility creates a tension with geometry-sensitive downstream use.
+Iterative denoising remains substantially heavier than one-pass CNN, Mamba, or GAN inference, and independently restored frames can drift in colour or local detail in ways that hurt key-point repeatability, pose estimation, or multi-view consistency.
+In practice, diffusion-based UIE is therefore better suited to offline post-processing, archival restoration, or human-facing visualisation than to real-time navigation, SLAM, or calibration-critical SfM stages unless additional structure, temporal, or cross-view constraints are imposed. }

+{ For the same reason, diffusion is currently better understood as an offline restoration or visualization tool than as a front-end for real-time robotic reconstruction.
+Without strong temporal or geometric constraints, per-frame diffusion enhancement can improve appearance while still changing the very cues that a SLAM, SfM, NeRF, or 3DGS pipeline depends on for stable optimization. }